Biometric Residence Permits (BRP)

 The front of your BRP shows:

 - Your name (if you have a family name, it should appear on the top line, with other names below)

-- The place and date the BRP was issued
+- The date the BRP was issued

 The back of your BRP shows: